cr0sis/rgbUrself-Hat/README.md

 Red, Yellow, Blue, Orange, Pink, Purple, Aqua and Green.

+## How can chat do this?

+!hat red/yellow/etc

 ## Why the yeelight smartbulb integration?

 For bits, cheers, subs, follows, hosts, gifts and tips my main lightbulb will run a lightshow routine independant of the hat, right now the hat is not connected to these events but will be included in a future update.